Iron +

 Science Says:

-In combination with iron-rich foods, onion enhances non-heme iron absorption, especially in vegetarian diets (Plant Foods for Human Nutrition, 2006).
+In combination with iron-rich foods, onion enhances non-heme iron absorption.
+(Plant Foods for Human Nutrition, 2006).

 Science Says: